 U.S. Embassy Praia is continuing with a phased resumption of routine services.
 The health and safety of our workforce and customers will remain paramount.
 U.S. Embassy Praia is implementing safeguards to keep staff and customers safe, including implementing physical distancing in our waiting rooms, scheduling fewer interviews at a time, frequent disinfection of high touch areas, and following local health and safety regulations.
-Please see our Frequently Asked Questions for updates on what services are being offered and to learn more about how the Presidential Proclamations might affect travel plans for those traveling to the United States on a non-immigrant or immigrant visa.
-If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/pt-cv/niv to request an emergency nonimmigrant visa appointment.
+Please see our Frequently Asked Questions (https://cv.usembassy.gov/faqs/) for updates on what services are being offered and requirements for travel to the United States.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.
 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.